Lexa (Alycia Debnam-Carey)

-To date, Rothenberg has defended this decision by stating that his hands were tied by the fact that Debnam-Carey had to leave the show for other obligations.
-He continues to argue that 307 was the last possible episode Debnam-Carey was available for.
-In a March 4th podcast, he states:
+To date, Rothenberg has defended this decision by first stating that his hands were tied by the fact that Debnam-Carey had to leave the show for other obligations, and later defending it as a creative choice.
+In a March 4th podcast, he stated:

 “We only had the actress for – this was it, she was going to Fear the Walking Dead the very next day, she flew out the next morning and went to… wherever they went to shoot it.
 So that factored in the storytelling.
 Lots of factors went into the decision that was just one of them.”

-This type of promotion was a regular occurrence throughout hiatus, and during S3.
+This type of promotion was a regular occurrence in Season2, throughout the hiatus, and during Season 3.
 In the episode in question, 3×16, Clarke and a virtual (and still dead) Lexa were reunited in a digital reality.
 They were only able to hug and kiss briefly before being attacked by an evil AI and fleeing.
 When Lexa sacrificed herself (essentially “dying” a second time) to allow Clarke to escape, in the live broadcast, Clarke said “I love you” to Lexa, to which Lexa responded, “I’ll always be with you.”